alecperkins/fairdistrict/README.md

 ### Accuracy

 Short of getting precinct-level data, one possible method to explore alleviating the accuracy problem would be to distribute the votes by original district as well, and use the difference between the district-level votes and the county-level votes to adjust the votes in each block.
-Also, the Department of State may have more precise data, and is worth contacting.
+The Department of State will have the more precise data available as early as January (by CD for 10$ — how quaint).

 Another source of inaccuracy is turnout.
 Voter turnout in districts safe for one party may be lower.
 The precinct data has turnout information, so adjusting for turnout in each area may yield different results.